 Provide information on emergency exits, toilets and double-check that the signage is clearly visible.

 Agree on ground rules regarding accessibility and reasonable accommodation.
-These rules should be agreed and posted publicly beforehand.
+These rules should be agreed upon and posted publicly beforehand.

-Verify the accessibility of presentations by requesting that all organizers of workshops check this aspect.
+Verify the accessibility of presentations by requesting that all organizers of workshops check with their presenters.

 Allow for accessible feedback and decision-making processes and provide an accessible mechanism to do so.